hai-vr/documentation/docs/products/animator-as-code/functions/ndmf-processor.md

 (At the moment, the DefaultValueRoot is not used in Animator As Code.
 It is meant to be used for sampling the default values of animated properties, so it may be different from the AnimatorRoot above)

 - `protected virtual bool UseWriteDefaults(Component script, BuildContext context) => false;` <br/>
-Choose the default WriteDefaults state.
+Choose the WriteDefaults state that will be used by default when creating states.